Back to Top

 Kevin Georget, CPA, CA Chief Financial Officer

-Kevin returned to the role of Chief Financial Officer in April 2022 after stepping away from the finance team in 2020.
-In his role, Kevin oversees the Company's financial and risk management activities in support of strategic priorities.
-Kevin joined the Company in 2002 and held positions of increasing responsibility including Vice President, Finance and Controller and Treasurer and most recently as Chief Transformation Officer - where he focused on business performance and the creation of the transformation strategy for the Company.
-He has more than 25 years' experience in the energy industry including, finance, accounting, tax, treasury, and strategy and planning.
+Kevin oversees the company's financial, risk management, marketing and corporate development activities in support of strategic priorities and the growth of PETRONAS' business in North America.
+Kevin joined the company in 2002 and has held positions of increasing responsibility including Controller and Treasurer; Vice President, Finance; and Chief Transformation Officer, where he focused on business performance and the creation of the transformation strategy for the company.
+He has more than 25 years' experience in the energy industry, including finance, accounting, tax, treasury, and strategy and planning.

 Joanne Klein Vice President, People, Culture & Transformation